-Economically, the site is important to local businesses that benefit from national and international tourism.
-These benefits will be experienced by local accommodation providers and hospitality venues in nearby towns.
-After delivery of environmental water in 2021 to the lakes following a drying event, Parks Victoria recorded a noticeable increase in visitors using the park.
-A general store ('Hattah Store') on the Calder highway, nearby to the main entrance to the Hattah Lakes, noticed a significant increase in business during periods of water delivery and when the lakes contain water.
-Additionally, local ecotourism operators, such as Mallee Tours, Wildside Adventure and Murray Off-road Adventures benefit from water within the Hattah Lakes.
+Hattah Lakes is also important to local businesses that benefit from national and international tourism (e.g. local accommodation providers and hospitality venues in nearby towns).
+After delivery of environmental water to the lakes in 2021 following a drying event, Parks Victoria recorded a noticeable increase in visitors using the park.
+Similarly, the nearby general store experienced a significant increase in business during periods of water delivery and when the lakes contain water.
+Additionally, local ecotourism operators, such as Mallee Tours, Wildside Adventure and Murray Off-road Adventures benefit from water within the Hattah Lakes, with operators reporting an increase in bookings when water is in the lakes.

-Hattah Lakes is an excellent educational resource for local and non-district schools; providing an opportunity for students to immerse themselves in wetland topics, develop field assessment skills and grow an appreciation of the importance of wetlands and environmental watering.
+Hattah Lakes is also highly patronised by local and Melbourne-based schools; providing an opportunity for students to immerse themselves in wetland topics, develop field assessment skills and grow an appreciation of the importance of wetlands and environmental watering.
 Schools from as far away as metropolitan Melbourne frequent the Hattah Lakes to support various components of their curriculum.
 The Mallee CMA regularly receives positive feedback from local schools relating to the value that students gain as a result of these educational excursions to the Hattah Lakes.

-Table 4-1 Shared benefit considerations for 2024-25.
+Table 4-1 Shared benefit considerations for 2025-26.